Klaus Clusius: Career

 In 1934, Clusius became an ausserordentlicher Professor (extraordinarius professor) at the University of Würzburg.
-From 1936, he was an ordentlicher Professor (ordinarius professor) at the Ludwig Maximilian University of Munich.
+From 1936, he was an ordentlicher Professor at the Ludwig Maximilian University of Munich.
 At that time or later, he became Director of the Physikalisch-Chemisches Institut der Universität München (Physical Chemistry Institute of the University of Munich).
 At the University, he conducted major experiments on heavy water, and he developed a thermodiffusion isotope separation tube, in 1938, with his younger colleague Gerhard Dickel.

 In December 1938, the German chemists Otto Hahn and Fritz Strassmann sent a manuscript to Naturwissenschaften reporting they had detected the element barium after bombarding uranium with neutrons; simultaneously, they communicated these results to Lise Meitner, who had in July of that year fled to The Netherlands and then went to Sweden.
 Meitner, and her nephew Otto Robert Frisch, correctly interpreted these results as being nuclear fission.
 Frisch confirmed this experimentally on 13 January 1939.

 Paul Harteck was director of the physical chemistry department at the University of Hamburg and an advisor to the Heereswaffenamt (HWA, Army Ordnance Office).
 On 24 April 1939, along with his teaching assistant Wilhelm Groth, Harteck made contact with the Reichskriegsministerium (RKM, Reich Ministry of War) to alert them to the potential of military applications of nuclear chain reactions.
 Two days earlier, on 22 April 1939, after hearing a colloquium paper by Wilhelm Hanle on the use of uranium fission in a Uranmaschine (uranium machine, i.e., nuclear reactor), Georg Joos, along with Hanle, notified Wilhelm Dames, at the Reichserziehungsministerium (REM, Reich Ministry of Education), of potential military applications of nuclear energy.
 The communication was given to Abraham Esau, head of the physics section of the Reichsforschungsrat (RFR, Reich Research Council) at the REM.
 On 29 April, a group, organized by Esau, met at the REM to discuss the potential of a sustained nuclear chain reaction.
 The group included the physicists Walther Bothe, Robert Döpel, Hans Geiger, Wolfgang Gentner (probably sent by Walther Bothe), Wilhelm Hanle, Gerhard Hoffmann, and Georg Joos; Peter Debye was invited, but he did not attend.
 After this, informal work began at Göttingen by Joos, Hanle, and their colleague Reinhold Mannfopff; the group of physicists was known informally as the first Uranverein (Uranium Club) and formally as Arbeitsgemeinschaft für Kernphysik.
 The group's work was discontinued in August 1939, when the three were called to military training.